Calcium silicate: As a component of cement

+Calcium silicates are the major ingredients in Portland cements.

 High-temperature insulation

 Calcium silicate is commonly used as a safe alternative to asbestos for high-temperature insulation materials.
 Industrial-grade piping and equipment insulation is often fabricated from calcium silicate.
 Its fabrication is a routine part of the curriculum for insulation apprentices.
 Calcium silicate competes in these realms against rockwool and proprietary insulation solids, such as perlite mixture and vermiculite bonded with sodium silicate.
 Although it is popularly considered an asbestos substitute, early uses of calcium silicate for insulation still made use of asbestos fibers.

 Passive fire protection

 It is used in passive fire protection and fireproofing as calcium silicate brick or in roof tiles.
 It is one of the most successful materials in fireproofing in Europe because of regulations and fire safety guidelines for commercial and residential building codes.
 Where North Americans use spray fireproofing plasters, Europeans are more likely to use cladding made of calcium silicate.
 High-performance calcium-silicate boards retain their excellent dimensional stability even in damp and humid conditions and can be installed at an early stage in the construction program, before wet trades are completed and the building is weather-tight.
 For sub-standard products, silicone-treated sheets are available to fabricators to mitigate potential harm from high humidity or general presence of water.
 Fabricators and installers of calcium silicate in passive fire protection often also install firestops.

 While the best possible reaction to fire classifications are A1 (construction applications) and A1Fl (flooring applications) respectively, both of which mean "non-combustible" according to EN 13501-1: 2007, as classified by a notified laboratory in Europe, some calcium-silicate boards only come with fire classification of A2 (limited combustibility) or even lower classifications (or no classification), if they are tested at all.